George Wilkes: Early writings

 Around 1849 Wilkes went to California, either with or shortly after his friend David Colbreth Broderick.
 Wilkes was a political advisor of Broderick's, but they quarreled over water issues in 1853 and Wilkes left California.
 Wilkes then traveled to Europe, turning the experience into another book, this one entitled Europe in a Hurry.
 Returning to California after Europe, he reunited with Broderick in late 1853 but another quarrel in 1854 over Wilkes' appointment to a judicial post led to Wilkes' leaving California permanently.
 The two men reconciled in 1859 during a visit by Broderick to New York shortly before Broderick's death.
 Wilkes was the recipient of Broderick's estate, and Wilkes wrote a long eulogy to his friend that appeared in the Spirit in October 1859.

 At some point, Wilkes and Camp sold the Gazette to George W. Matsell, who had previously been Chief of Police for New York City.
 The date when this occurred is unclear.
-The dates given in the sources range from date is in 1856, 1857, or as late as 1866.
+The dates given in the sources range from in 1856, 1857, or as late as 1866.

 In 1856, Wilkes briefly took part in William Walker's invasion and seizure of Nicaragua, the Filibuster War.
 Wilkes appears to have spent two months in Central America with Walker, but fled the country in April 1856 when Costa Rica invaded to oust Walker.
 Some likely reasons for Wilkes supporting Walker was the goal of spreading American ideals of equality and the need for land for further American expansion.
 Wilkes had been a member of the National Reform Association which sought to provide land for the urban poor as a way of improving their conditions.
-Previously he had tried to prevent the banning of Hispanics in the California gold fields and supported the distribution of land to non-whites.
+Previously, he had tried to prevent the banning of Hispanics in the California gold fields and supported the distribution of land to non-whites.
 Wilkes' championing of Walker continued after he left Central America as he organized and took part in groups supporting Walker from New York City.